Nosa-khare/University-Rankings-Analysis/README.md

     df['year'] = year
     return df
 ```
 This code defines a function called import_with_year_column() that takes a CSV file path as input and returns a Pandas DataFrame.
-It performs the following steps:

-Extracts the base name of the CSV file from the given csv_file path.
-Extracts the year from the file name by slicing the file_basename string assuming the year is present in positions 9 to 12 (inclusive).
-Reads the CSV file using Pandas' read_csv() function.
+It extracts the base name of the CSV file from the given csv_file path.
+Then, it extracts the year from the file name by slicing the file_basename string assuming the year is present in positions 9 to 12, and reads the CSV file using Pandas' read_csv() function.

-Adds a new column called 'year' to the DataFrame df and assigns it the value of the year variable.
+A new column called 'year' is added to the DataFrame df and assigns it the value of the year variable.

-Returns the modified DataFrame.
+the function then returns the modified DataFrame.

 To use this function, call import_with_year_column() with the path to the desired CSV file as the argument.
 The function will return a DataFrame with an additional 'year' column based on the file name.